pedestal/pedestal/guides/documentation/service-routing.md

 In this case, the _hello-world_ symbol is resolved to the _hello-world_ function as the data structure is built.
-The _handler_ function (defined in _io.pedestal.service.interceptor_) takes the function and builds an interceptor from it, to meet the requirement that a value in a verb map must be a symbol, an interceptor, or a list.
+The _handler_ function (defined in _io.pedestal.interceptor_) takes the function and builds an interceptor from it, to meet the requirement that a value in a verb map must be a symbol, an interceptor, or a list.

-Alternatively, _hello-world_ can be defined as an interceptor directly, using the _io.pedestal.service.interceptor/defhandler_ macro:
+Alternatively, _hello-world_ can be defined as an interceptor directly, using the _io.pedestal.interceptor/defhandler_ macro:

 ```clj
 (defhandler hello-world [req] {:status 200 :body "Hello World!"})